usfca-cs-tools/docs/risc-v-setup.md

 1. Download `uboot.elf` and `fw_jump.elf` into the `artifacts/` folder
 1. *Optional but recommended*
     1. `start.sh` is a shell script which launches QEMU with the Debian OS image
     1. [`micro`](https://micro-editor.github.io/) is a nice terminal-mode editor with modern keyboard and mouse interactions.
-I recompiled it for RISC-V since I prefer it to `vim`
+    I recompiled it for RISC-V since I prefer it to `vim`.
-    1. `asm.lang` is a hack for `gdb` to do syntax highlighting for RISC-V assembly code in the debugger
+    1. `asm.lang` is a hack for `gdb` to do syntax highlighting for RISC-V assembly code in the debugger.
 1. Make an overlay image for the OS, just in case you mess it up
     ```sh
     qemu-img create -o backing_file=image.qcow2,backing_fmt=qcow2 -f qcow2 overlay.qcow2
     ```

 ## 3. Boot the Guest OS using QEMU
-1. If you're using my `start.sh` script, run it in your terminal:
+1. If you're using my `start.sh` script, make sure it's executable, and thenrun it in your terminal:
     ```sh
+    chmod 0755 start.sh
     ./start.sh
-    ```
-1. If you get a permissions error running `start.sh` then change it's file mode to executable and try again
-    ```sh
-    chmod 0644 start.sh
     ```
 1. You should see a lot of OS boot messages go by as the OS takes 1-2 minutes to boot
 1. The default account and password are `debian/debian`.